 How to Start a Federal Tort Claims Act Lawsuit

 When you’ve suffered a catastrophic injury or lost a loved one due to one of these forms of negligence, it’s important to review your case with an experienced FTCA attorney as soon as possible.
 Like most personal injury claims, there will be a “statute of limitations” or timeframe to bring your claim that applies and this can vary depending on your state.
 From there, there are many law, administrative procedures and complex rules to follow which can make or break your case.

-At Grossman Roth Yaffa Cohen, our Miami attorneys will stand by your side every step of the way.
+At Grossman Roth Yaffa Cohen, we will stand by your side every step of the way.
 With over 200 years of combined experience bringing lawsuits against private and governmental organizations, we have the knowledge to help you navigate this complex area of the law.